choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

     - [ ] Experiment has the correct spreadsheet within imported
     - [ ] The correct `General Protocols` are being used (Double check within the `Instrument Set Up` window)

-  - When everything looks good, Press `Validate` in toolbar
+  - When everything looks good, Press `Validate` in toolbar.

-    - [ ] Make sure there is enough diH2O, Detergent, or Ethanol present to run the experiment
+    - [ ] Make sure there is enough diH2O, Detergent, and Ethanol present to run the experiment.

-      - Reference the window that opens that shows the volume of each liquid needed and the amount of waste produced
+      - Reference the window that opens which shows the volume of each liquid consumed and the amount of waste produced by running the experiment.

-    - [ ] Make sure there is room within the waste bottle to hold the amount of waste being proeduced by the experiment
+    - [ ] Make sure there is room within the waste bottle to hold the amount of waste being produced by the experiment

 ### Calculations

-There are only two calculations necessary for the set up/running an ITC experiment.
+There are only two calculations necessary for the set up/running of an ITC experiment.

 **Calculate Molarity of Dialyzed Protein:** Molarity = [Concentration]/molecular_weight

-**Calculate a 10 µM Micromolecule Concentration Stock:** This can be done by hand or you can run a script called: `edited_protein_volume_calculation.py` found in [Choderalab/wetlab-protocols/frequent_calculations_during_experimentation_preparation][3983f2d8]
+**Calculate a 10 µM Micromolecule Concentration Stock:** This can be done by hand or you can run a script: `edited_protein_volume_calculation.py` found in [Choderalab/wetlab-protocols/frequent_calculations_during_experimentation_preparation][3983f2d8]

 - This program prompts user for `concentration`, `molecular_weight` and desired molarity and outputs the amount of volume needed for the desired molarity (Based on a total of 10 mL Stock Solution)

 ### Interpretation of Results
+#### Raw Data

+The temperature difference between the sample cell and the reference cell is converted to power and directly read out as raw data.
+An example of this is shown in the following illustration.
+Each spike, followed by a return to the baseline, is an injection.

+#### Results via `itc-tools`

 Denote where results are SAVED, type of file (i.e. `.xml`), specific units, if there is a script/tool used to read results, etc. denote all here